 Newbridge Farm Park is the perfect place to visit if you are visiting Ledbury as a family.
 It is located about 7 minutes on the outskirts of Ledbury, so you will need a car to get to Newbridge.

-At Newbridge Farm Park, you will be able to take a tractor ride around the farm to see some cute animals, and they have plenty of play areas for young children.
-Entry fees for 2022 haven’t been announced yet, but in 2021, it was around £5 per person.
+At Newbridge Farm Park, you will be able to take a tractor ride around the farm to see some cute animals, and there are also plenty of play areas for young children to enjoy.
+It is a very affordable day out for the whole family to enjoy.

 Eastnor Castle: